stcucufa/frownland/README.md

 * A `Score` is a kind of `Par` element to which new elements can be added with a time offset.
 It never finishes, so that new elements can be added at any time.
 This also means that a `Score` can be nested in another `Score`, which will be explored in the future.
+    * Items are added to the score with `Score.add(item)`; the begin time of the item is the time at which it was added.
+    * When an item ends, the tape to which the score was instantiated sends an `end` notification with the value of the instance of the item that ended.
+    * When an item fails, the tape to which the score was instantiated sends a `fail` notification.
 * A `Tape` is used to `instantiate` elements from a score; because of repetition, the same element may have more than one occurrences at different times.
 An instance can be an instant at a given time, or an interval with a begin and end time.
 * A `Deck` is used to record and play a tape.
 It is where the conversion between physical and logical time